JK&B Capital

 Series B in 2006

-CITTIO, Inc. specializes in automated network and systems monitoring software.
-The company's flagship product, WatchTower, delivers a comprehensive view of information technology infrastructure while offering capabilities for network, systems, and application monitoring, as well as network visualization, fault and performance management, event correlation, and IT asset management.
-CITTIO also provides integration with third-party applications and offers a range of services, including professional administration, custom engineering, training, and support, targeting the retail sector and various government levels.
-Additionally, the company focuses on monitoring and managing datacenters, networks, servers, distribution centers, networking equipment, remote facilities, point-of-sale systems, security cameras, kiosks, and customer-centric applications.
-Founded in 2001 and based in San Francisco, California, CITTIO was previously known as JJ Labs.
+Cittio, Inc. is a developer of automated network and systems monitoring software, headquartered in San Francisco, California.
+The company offers its flagship product, WatchTower, which provides a comprehensive view of information technology infrastructure through automated monitoring of networks, systems, and applications.
+WatchTower includes features such as network visualization, fault and performance management, event correlation, and integration with third-party applications.
+Cittio also delivers professional services, including managed administration, custom engineering, training, and support, catering to the retail industry as well as federal, state, and local government entities.
+Additionally, the company provides solutions for service level management and network asset management, overseeing various components such as data centers, servers, remote facilities, and customer-centric applications.
+Founded in 2001, Cittio was formerly known as JJ Labs.

 Reactivity